 Men are attracted to women who are feminine, not women who are masculine.
 If you cut your hair like a man, dressed like a man, like to lead, like to dance with women, or wear flat shoes, your chance being invited by men will be slim.
 Some women think it's cool to imitate men.
 While a few men may like that, most men don't.
 That's just the nature of being men.
 If you believe you don't need to respect that, that's your choice.
 But if you want to dance with men, then you must assume the feminine role in the partnership.
 Tango is not a showcase for individualism and feminism.
 (See Femininity and Feminism (I).)

 15. Improving yourself

 Not getting enough invitations is one of the most expressed frustrations among women.
 While men may be a part to blame for that (see The Age Prejudice in Tango), I believe women have issues to address also.
-We all need to recognize that our cultural heritages, such as individualism, feminism, egoism, personal liberty, independence, and the focus on the self, contribute to the problem.
+We all need to recognize that our cultural heritages, such as individualism, feminism, egoism, personal liberty, independence and the focus on the self, contribute to the problem.
 (See Tango and Individualism and Tango and the Relationship of the Opposite Sexes.)
-Unless we've learned to accept, respect, love and cooperate with each other and developed a culture in our milonga that is different from the culture in which we live, we are not able to fully enjoy tango.
+Unless we've learned to accept, respect, love and cooperate with others and developed a culture in our milonga that is different from the culture in which we live, we are not able to fully enjoy tango.
 That is a challenge we as non-Argentinians all have to face.
 (See The Freedom in Tango.)